mattdiamond/fuckitjs/README.md

 **FuckIt**(*path_to_script*)

-This will keep running your code until all errors have been sliced off like mold on a piece of perfectly good bread.
+This will keep evaluating your code until all errors have been sliced off like mold on a piece of perfectly good bread.
+Whether or not the remaining code is even worth executing, we don't know.
+We also don't particularly care.

 FAQ
 -------

-**What the hell?**

-Don't think too hard about it.
+**1) Is this a good idea?**

+Of course not.
+This is quite possibly the worst javascript plugin ever written.

+**2) Isn't "eval" evil?**

+See Question #1.